brandnewbox/bnb-on-rails-book/nested-resources.md

 With these changes in place, you can move on to updating your reviews controller.

-## Step 3 — Updating the Posts Controller
+## Step 3 — Updating the Reviews Controller
 The association between our models gives us methods that we can use to create new review instances associated with particular books.
 To use these methods, we will need to add them our review controller.

 Open the review controller file, and currently, the file looks like this: